TonyRmaili/WebChar/notes.md

 1. include the mods from base for atks and saves and use total from defined effect
 2. remove notes, only allow hover over for notes
 3. improve damage display - categories by damage type and combine all same terms (const, dX )
+4. saves needs a "self" ability and "target" ability.
+Link the self ability with the calculated value in charData.